-The Chief Executive Officer (the CEO), the Deputy CEO and Chief Operating Officer (together the Executive Leaders) and their respective teams.
+The Chief Executive Officer and Chief Operating Officer (together with the Executive Leaders) and their respective teams.

-The Trust Board delegates authority to the following key groups in order to ensure the effective leadership and governance of the Academy Trust:
+The Trust Board delegates authority to the following key groups to ensure the effective leadership and governance of the Academy Trust:

 - Trust Board Committees populated entirely or largely by trustees (Education Standards and Performance, Executive Nominations, Finance & Resources, Remuneration and Risk & Audit Committee)

 - Executive leadership and management team (the Executive Team)

-- Cluster Boards – of which there are 10 that provide additional cluster governance oversight, support and challenge for the associated cluster academies
+- Cluster Boards: there are 10 which provide additional cluster governance oversight, support, and challenge, for the associated cluster academies

 - Local Governing Bodies for each Academy